LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Vishal Upendran

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: Constraining solar wind sources with AI </summary>
       <b>Abstract</b>
       Solar wind is a stream of particles starting from the Sun and filling up the interplanetary medium.
 The interaction of solar wind with Earth's magnetosphere gives rise to near-Earth space weather.
 It is hence imperative to both forecast, and constrain the sources of solar wind.
 Typically, velocities, magnetic field configuration, and abundances (if available) are mapped to in-situ measured wind speeds.
 In this work, we present an alternative approach to constraining solar wind sources using AI.
 We demonstrate that AI models are able to learn the association between solar wind sources and in-situ measured modalities.
 We also present evaluation criteria for these estimated sources, which let's us understand the working of such ML models.
     </details>

 * **Author**: Jaime de la Cruz Rodriguez

+    **When**: FILL IN

     **Coauthors**: J. Leenaarts, A. Pastor Yabar, A. Sukhorukov
     <details> <summary> <b>Title</b>: Setting constraints on Chromospheric heating through NLTE inversions of observations </summary>
       <b>Abstract</b>

       Inversion methods allow inferring the physical parameters of a model atmosphere by reconstructing spectropolarimetric observations.
 The resulting models can be very useful to study chromospheric heating because they can be used to a) study correlations between different physical parameters as a function of space and time and b) to estimate the radiative losses, which must be compensated by heating mechanisms at any time.

       In recent years, many improvements in the microphysics and a better modeling of the instrumental degradation in the inversion process have allowed us to simultaneously interpret more chromospheric diagnostics.
 As a result, modern inversion techniques allow for higher fidelity models, with sensitivity to a wider range of temperatures and densities.

       In this talk I will present my view on how inversion codes can help us to quantify/constrain the role of several heating mechanisms from observations as well as how can we use them to help validating numerical models.
     </details>